Scholarships and Grants for Day Undergraduate Students

 - Presidential Scholarship includes a $2,000 work award and internship with NDNU president, vice president or dean

-- Housing residency requirement for both scholarships during the entire undergraduate degree
+- Housing residency requirement during the entire undergraduate degree

 NDNU Emerging Artist Scholarships in Art, Musical Performance, Theatre or English (Writing): Amount varies